Ateeb601/ateeb-demo/README.md

 # ateeb-demo
-This is my first Git Respository.
+This is my first Git Repository.
+Authur = Ateeb Shahid